Vayanadan Thamban: Plot

-As time passes again, Thampan identifies his latest target Elisy who he finds in a picnic place.
-Elisy and Thamban who now appears as Frankie, a photographer' they become good friends and form a close friendship.
+As time passes again, Thamban identifies his latest target Elisy who he finds in a picnic place.
+Elisy and Thamban, who now appears as Frankie, a photographer, become good friends and form a close friendship.
 He gives a photograph of him with Elisy to her which she kept in her book.
 Unbeknownst to Thamban, Elisy is the daughter of Annamma and Anna finds the photograph of young Thamban in Elisy's book, which shocks her.
-She understands, he is now behind her daughter.
-To confirm the identity of Thamban, she takes the photograph and shows it to the parents of a missing tribal girl, who confirms the same.
-Old Members of Tharayil family as well as Abdulla also confirms the identity, thus they all realize, they are all searching one man, not multiple magicians etc.
+She understands he is now behind her daughter.
+To confirm the identity of Thamban, she takes the photograph and shows it to the parents of a missing tribal girl, who confirm the same.
+The old Members of the Tharayil family as well as Abdulla also confirm their identity, thus they all realize, they are all searching for one man, not multiple magicians, etc.

-While Anna was coordinating with other affected members, Thamban, now as Frankie seduces Elisy and brings her to his fort.
-Hearing her daughter missing, Anna along with Abdulla, his men as well as other men of affected families rush to the Thamban's palace as she knew where it was out of her experience going there once.
-While they enter, Thamban was about to offer Elisy to Karimurthy and Abdulla's men started firing at Thamban.
-He escapes to the backyard of the palace along with Elisy and then enters again to the Devil's chamber.
+While Anna is coordinating with other affected members, Thamban, now as Frankie seduces Elisy and brings her to his fort.
+Hearing her daughter missing, Anna along with Abdulla, his men as well as other men of affected families rush to the Thamban's palace as she knows where it is out of her experience going there once.
+While they enter, Thamban is about to offer Elisy to Karimurthy and Abdulla's men start firing at Thamban.
+He escapes to the backyard of the palace along with Elisy and then enters again to the devil's chamber.
 By this time, Anna comes in front of Thamban and reminds him that Elisy is his daughter.
-Dilemma struck Thamban, who now changes into old man, and loses his ability to fight with other men.
+A dilemma struck Thamban, who now changes into an old man, and loses his ability to fight with other men.
 In this confusion, Anna forcibly takes Elisy and rushes out of the house.
-Karimurthy now got angry with Thamban, thus he absorbs all his energy and his body gets rotten down instantly to his original century old decay condition.
+Karimurthy now gets angry with Thamban, thus he absorbs all his energy and his body gets rotten down instantly to his original century-old decay condition.